 You don’t have to wait for quarterly sales figures for feedback though, there are many other metrics you can track as you make changes.

-There are really only three things you can do to increase sales, and that gets the role of design into perspective:
+There are really only three things you can do to increase online sales, which puts the role of design into correct perspective:

-1. Get More Customers: Increase Quality Traffic to Your Store
+1. Get More Customers: Increase Quality Store Traffic

 At the top of your sales funnel, you need to bring purchasers to your door.